Elaine, Victoria: History

 Elaine started out a minor gold rush district.
-Since the Steiglitz goldfield was discovered in 1854, gold mining had occurred in the area.
+Since the Steiglitz goldfield had been discovered in 1854, gold mining had occurred in the area, then known as Stony Rises.

-The new Geelong–Ballarat railway line opened on 11 April 1862 and passed through the settlement.
-The train station only opened a decade after, officially establishing the township as Elaine.
-(Note: According to the records of the Department of Transport, Planning and Local Infrastructure, Elaine was named after the subject of Tennyson's "The Lady of Shalott".} This is supported by contemporary news reports alluding to Elaine of Astolat.
-Some locals in Elaine, as in nearby Meredith and Maude, claim that the place was named after the madams of the town brothel.)
-The later opening meant that Elaine did not receive a grand bluestone station like the original ones.
+The Geelong–Ballarat railway line was opened on 11 April 1862 and passed through the settlement, but the railway station was only opened a decade later, officially establishing Elaine as the name of the township.
+(Note: According to the records of the Department of Transport, Planning and Local Infrastructure, Elaine was named after Elaine of Astolat, the subject of Alfred Tennyson's poem The Lady of Shalott.
+That is supported by contemporary news reports about the town, and by the Victorian Railways in its 1918 publication Names of Victorian Railway Stations.
+Some locals, in common with those in nearby Meredith and Maude, make the fanciful claim that the place was named after the madam of the town brothel.)
+The later opening of the station meant that Elaine was not provided with a grand bluestone station like the original ones on the line.

 At the time, Catholics and Free Presbyterians were the two main communities.
-A Catholic school opened in 1874, and a state primary school opened the following year.
+A Catholic school opened in 1874, and a state primary school was opened the following year.

-The railway was singled in 1934, and now only grain and freight trains, which do not stop at Elaine, travel on it.
+The railway line was singled in 1934.
+The station was closed to passengers in 1978 and closed completely in 1983.
+Now only grain and other freight trains travel on the line, and do not stop at Elaine.
 The Catholic school closed in the 1940s.
-When the state school closed in 1998 with twelve students, community involvement declined.
-The football and tennis clubs were scrapped soon after, and the recreation reserve's courts and facilities fell into disrepair.
+The state school was closed in 1998 after attendance dwindled to only twelve students, and community involvement declined.
+The football and tennis clubs folded soon after, and facilities at the recreation reserve fell into disrepair.
 Families began to leave the town.

-In 2010, after the reserve received a small government grant to build a barbecue area, residents were motivated to hold a meeting and see if they could revive the tennis club.
-The community helped raise funds and put in donations.
-Within six months of putting up an advertisement on the Midland Highway, the club had three junior teams and 35 sponsors.
-Children from nearby towns such as Meredith also came to play.
-The club's success led to the introduction of Auskick and the cricket club's revival.
+In 2010, after a small government grant was received to build a barbecue area at the reserve, residents were motivated to hold a meeting and see if they could revive the tennis club.
+The community helped raise funds and, within six months, the club had three junior teams and 35 sponsors.
+Children also came to play from nearby towns such as Meredith.
+The club's success led to the introduction of Auskick and the revival of the cricket club.